 IPR is featuring some of the many LGBTQ+ pioneers and modern-day heroes to celebrate Pride month.

-After a half-century of activism, Kameny was recognized at the highest levels for his contributions to LGBTQ+ equality.
-He even received a formal apology from the U.S. government in 2009 for his 1958 dismissal.
+After a half-century of activism, Kameny was recognized at the highest levels for his contributions to LGBTQ+ equality and received a formal apology from the U.S. government in 2009.

 Frank Kameny — Father of the Gay Rights Movement